Upgrade a Database Using Detach and Attach (Transact-SQL)

-If the compatibility level of a user database is 90 or 100 before upgrade, it remains the same after upgrade.
-If the compatibility level was 80 or less before upgrade, in the upgraded database, the compatibility level is set to 90, which is the lowest supported compatibility level in SQL Server 2012.
+If the compatibility level of a user database is 100 or higher before upgrade, it remains the same after upgrade.
+If the compatibility level is 90 before upgrade in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2016.
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).

 Managing Metadata on the Upgraded Server Instance

 When you attach a database onto another server instance, to provide a consistent experience to users and applications, you might have to re-create some or all of the metadata for the database, such as logins, jobs, and permissions, on the other server instance.
 For more information, see Manage Metadata When Making a Database Available on Another Server Instance (SQL Server).

 Service Master Key and Database Master Key Encryption changes from 3DES to AES